Polarization-Aware DoA Detection Relying on a Single Rydberg Atomic Receiver: Simulation Results

 As regards to the M1-transition, all optical powers, decay rates and the static bias field are kept identical to the E1-transition measurement so that the two spectra can be acquired sequentially within a single experimental cycle.
+The carrier frequency is hopped to $\omega_{\text{0,M1}} $, which is chosen to lie in the same GHz band for the selected M1-allowed Rydberg transition.
 The coupling Rabi frequency is retuned to $\Omega_{c}^\prime/2\pi = 0.8~\text{MHz}$, respectively.
 The Land\'{e} factors for $n^\prime P_{1/2}$ and $nP_{3/2}$ are given by $g_{S}=0.67$ and $g_{P}=1.33$, respectively.
-Our model assumes a $1~\text{cm}$ vapor cell filled with ground-state atoms at a density of $4.89\times10^{16}~\text{m}^{-3}$, held at room temperature $290~\text{K}$, and a coherence time of $T_2 = 100~\text{ns}$, corresponding to a bandwidth of approximately $1~\text{MHz}$.
-The transmitter employs a dipole antenna having an antenna gain of $2.15~\text{dBi}$.
-The RF signal is transmitted at a power of $0~\text{dBm}$, and arrives at the Rydberg atomic receiver over a distance of $100~\text{m}$ in the free space (characteristic impedance $Z_{0}=377~\text{Ohm}$).
+Our model assumes a $1~\text{cm}$ vapor cell filled with ground-state atoms at a density of $4.89\times10^{16}~\text{m}^{-3}$, held at room temperature $290~\text{K}$.
+The two back-to-back E1/M1 spectra are acquired using prompt electronic switching (RF frequency hopping and AOM shifting) on a timescale much shorter than experimental drifts, so that the geometry can be regarded as effectively unchanged during one interleaved measurement sequence.
+We parameterize the simulations by the local incident RF field at the vapor cell, characterized by $E_0$.
+When desired, $E_0$ can be mapped to a transmitter power and distance via standard propagation conditions and antenna gain.
+However, our DoA reconstruction and QCRB analysis are formulated in an input-referred manner and therefore do not rely on a specific link distance.
+Typical vapor-cell experiments operate at centimeter-to-decimeter antenna-cell separations~\cite{QS-11,QS-9-TAP-2025}.
 From these parameters, one can compute an equivalent effective aperture for the Rydberg receiver, i.e.,

-as derived in~\cite[Appendix B]{chen-arxiv}.
+whose physical meaning reflects the quantum-mechanical energy exchange efficiency between the atoms and the incident RF field.
+One can refer to~\cite[Appendix B]{chen-arxiv} for detailed derivations.
 All density‐matrix evolutions and spectrum calculations were carried out using the QuTiP toolkit~\cite{QuTip}, including the full Zeeman sub-level structure of the four‐level system considered.